 The Euribor (Euro Interbank Offered Rate) is the interest rate at which euro area banks will lend to each other.
 There is a separate rate for each lending period (a lending period can be from one week up to 12 months).
 Euribor rates may have an effect on the interest rate your bank offers you.
 These rates change every day.
 You can get more information on the Euribor website.

-Eurozone countries are: Austria, Belgium, Cyprus, Finland, France, Germany, Greece, Republic of Ireland, Italy, Luxembourg, Malta, Netherlands, Portugal, Slovakia, Slovenia and Spain.
-In addition EURO transactions in other EU countries are charged at the same rate as in Ireland.
-Rest of EU countries are Denmark, Sweden, the United Kingdom, Bulgaria, the Czech Republic, Estonia, Hungary, Latvia, Lithuania, Poland and Romania.
+Eurozone countries are: Austria, Belgium, Cyprus, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Portugal, Slovakia, Slovenia and Spain.
+In addition euro transactions in other EU countries are charged at the same rate as in Ireland.
+Rest of EU countries are Denmark, Sweden, the United Kingdom, Bulgaria, the Czech Republic, Estonia, Hungary, Latvia, Lithuania, Poland, Romania and Croatia.

 This is the first part of any insurance claim that you have to pay yourself.
 It is usually a fixed sum.
 Remember for home insurance a subsidence excess will be a much higher amount (typically €1,000).
 For motor insurance you may not have to pay any excess on certain types of claim such as windscreen replacement on a motor policy.
 Excess is often called ‘standard excess’ on many insurance policy documents.